Do you want to study the Korean language? If so, you might ask yourself, how long does it take to learn Korean? Read on!

 Language learning is unquestionably hard

 Acquiring a tongue does seem exciting and fun.
-But what people often don’t realize is it’s a life-changing decision.
+But what people often don’t realize is that it’s a life-changing decision.

 In my experience, most underestimate the time frame.
 Thus, it is better to have realistic expectations about what you can do and how long it will take to learn.